Allostatic load: Measurement

-Allostatic load is generally measured through a composite index of indicators of cumulative strain on several organs and tissues, primarily biomarkers associated with the neuroendocrine, cardiovascular, immune and metabolic systems.
+Allostatic load is generally measured through a composite index of indicators of cumulative strain on several organs and tissues, primarily biomarkers associated with the neuroendocrine, cardiovascular, immune, and metabolic systems.

 Indices of allostatic load are diverse across studies and are frequently assessed differently, using different biomarkers and different methods of assembling an allostatic load index.
 Allostatic load is not unique to humans and may be used to evaluate the physiological effects of chronic or frequent stress in non-human primates as well.
 The rat cumulative allostatic load measure (rCALM) is a marker for allostatic load in rodents.

 In the endocrine system, the increase or repeated levels of stress results in elevated levels of the hormone Corticotropin-Releasing Factor (CRH), which is associated with activation of the HPA axis.
 The Hypothalamic–pituitary–adrenal axis is the central stress response system responsible for the modification of inflammatory responses throughout the body.
 Prolonged stress levels can lead to decreased levels of cortisol in the morning and increased levels in the afternoon, leading to greater daily output of cortisol which in the long term increases blood sugar levels.

 In the nervous system, structural and functional abnormalities are a result of chronic prolonged stress.
 The increase in stress levels causes a shortening of dendrites in a neuron.
 Therefore, the shortening of dendrites causes a decrease in attention.
 Chronic stress also causes greater response to fear of the unlearned in the nervous system, and fear conditioning.

 In the immune system, the increase in levels of chronic stress results in the elevation of inflammation.
 The increase in inflammation levels is caused by the ongoing activation of the sympathetic nervous system.
 The impairment of cell-mediated acquired immunity is also a factor resulting in the immune system due to chronic stress.

 The R package pscore provides functions for simplified and automated calculation and statistical evaluation of physiological components of the metabolic syndrome symptom score (MSSS) and allostatic load.

 Relationship to allostasis and homeostasis

 The largest contribution to the allostatic load is the effect of stress on the brain.
 Allostasis is the system which helps to achieve homeostasis.
 Homeostasis is the regulation of physiological processes, whereby systems in the body respond to the state of the body and to the external environment.
 The relationship between allostasis and allostatic load is the concept of anticipation.
 Anticipation can drive the output of mediators.
 Examples of mediators include hormones and cortisol.
 Excess amounts of such mediators will result in an increase in allostatic load, contributing to anxiety and anticipation.

-Allostasis and allostatic load are related to the amount of health-promoting and health-damaging behaviours like for example cigarette smoking, consumption of alcohol, poor diet and physical inactivity.
+Allostasis and allostatic load are related to the amount of health-promoting and health-damaging behaviors like for example cigarette smoking, consumption of alcohol, poor diet, and physical inactivity.

 Three physiological processes cause an increase in allostatic load: